Interview with Jenna Ricker & Caroline Waterlow on 'Qualified' (2019)

 I envy people who have clear goals and desires.
 I'm not saying that single-mindedness makes their lives easy, but it does simplify some things.
 Those people don't spend sleepless nights wondering what it is that they're supposed to do because they already know.

-CW: As a person who makes documentaries, I'm super attracted to people like that ... they make great stories.
+Caroline: As a person who makes documentaries, I'm super attracted to people like that...
+They make great stories.
 And I want to be like that!
 I wish I could spend all of my money doing one thing and be cool with it.

 There are all of these little nuggets that Guthrie drops so casually.
 She initially wanted to be a pilot but that career was stalled because she couldn't fly for a commercial airline or the military [women were barred until the 1970s].
 She also applied to NASA when they were starting to take female scientists but got rejected because she didn't have a Ph.D.
 Neil Armstrong doesn't even have a Ph.D. but okay.
 There were a ton of things that she wanted to do but couldn't.